Proton VPN VPN Review

 Yes

 This VPN has native Linux apps for Ubuntu, Debian, and Fedora GNOME desktop environments.
-Proton indicates that the app should work on most derivative distributions despite not being supported officially.
+Proton indicates that the app should work on most derivative distributions, despite not being officially supported.
 You can also manually configure OpenVPN or WireGuard on Linux.

-It's also available on a variety of different platforms, including iOS, Android, Chromebook, Android TV, Apple TV, Fire TV, and Chrome and Firefox extensions.
+It's also available on various platforms, including iOS, Android, Chromebook, Android TV, Apple TV, Fire TV, as well as Chrome and Firefox extensions.

 Protocols